nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`, :class:`str` or :class:`tuple` [:class:`str`]
                         * **Default value** - ``("core", "ligand", "qd")``

+        Attempt to read results from the database before starting calculations.

         Before optimizing a structure, check if a geometry is available from previous calculations.
 If a match is found, use that structure and